Rumpel-StiltSkin/moonranger_kinematics/README.md

 1. **Navigation Kinematics:** Obtaining body velocity from wheel rates
 2. **Actuation Kinematics:** Obtaining wheel rates from body velocity

+The node will need subscribe to `/navigator/drive_arc` with message type `RASM_DRIVE_ARC_MSG`.
+It will need to publish to `/joy` of message type `Joy`.
+This message type doesn't natively handle four wheel velocities so that'll need to be changed.

 ## Parameter setting

 There are several parameters that are tunable in order to change performance of the model.
 Most important are:
-* The length of the vehicle from the center point
+* The length of the vehicle from the center point = 0.2222
-* The width of the vehicle from the center point
+* The width of the vehicle from the center point = 0.32195
-* The vertical translation (height) of the wheel hubs from the center point
+* The vertical translation (height) of the wheel hubs from the center point = 0.0745
-* The wheel radius
+* The wheel radius = 0.0955

 Additionally when adjusting slip there are two parameters we can tune:
 1. The wheel radius